Free Shipping for orders $100+

 Why Jiu Jitsu Practitioners Love the Shaka Sign: A Cultural Icon Explained

-The shaka sign—the simple yet powerful hand gesture made by extending the thumb and pinky while curling the other three fingers—has become an unmistakable symbol of camaraderie, respect, and a laid-back attitude.
-While its roots trace back to Hawaiian culture, the shaka sign has transcended its origins to find a unique and cherished place in the world of Brazilian Jiu Jitsu (BJJ).
-But why do Jiu Jitsu practitioners love the shaka sign so much?
-The answer lies in the cultural values shared by the sport and the symbol.
+The Shaka sign - a gesture made famous by extending your thumb and pinky while curling the other three fingers - has become an instantly recognizable symbol of having each other's backs, showing respect, and having a pretty chill attitude.
+And while its roots are firmly planted in Hawaiian culture, it's also found a very special place in the world of Brazilian Jiu Jitsu (BJJ).
+So why do BJJ practitioners love the Shaka sign so much?
+Well, the simple answer is - it's because the values and spirit of the sport and the symbol line up beautifully.

 The Origins of the Shaka Sign